|Company||PORR GmbH & Co. KGaA|

 Elaborately landscaped outside facilities complete the building ensemble’s modern appearance.
 The building’s stipulated construction time was an unbelievable short 16 weeks.

-The steel staircase runs around the tower’s concrete core.© PORR AG
+The steel staircase circles the concrete core of the tower.© PORR AG

-The steel structure’s membrane cover is created.© PORR AG
+The membrane shell of the steel structure is being created.© PORR AG